Trust Fund Penalty for 941, payroll taxes

 IRS Underpayment Penalties

 The penalty for underpayment of tax is .5% per month.
 This penalty will happen regardless of whether you file for an extension of time to file your return.
 The extension of time only extends the time for filing, and would limit the penalty for failure to file.
 You still must pay the tax owed, even if you file an extension.
-If you do not pay what is owed, the Failure to pay, or understatement penalty would apply.
-The Underpayment of Estimated tax can be reported on IRS Form 2210.
 The link to that IRS form can be found at irs.gov/pub/irs-pdf/f2210.pdf

 IRS Fraud Penalties